BitDevsNYC/BitDevsNYC.github.io/_posts/2022-03-30-contributing-to-the-bitdevs-nyc-newseltter.md

 	- Documentation of large mining operations
 	- Implemented regulatory actions that either encourage, discourage or outright ban mining in a specific locale
 	- Analysis of the network's hashrate, including estimates of geographic distribution, hardware popularity, etc.
-	- Natural disasters that impact global hashrate.
+	- Natural disasters that impact global hashrate

 ### Miscellaneous